By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

 Drafting a trust agreement may be more straightforward than you think.

-The first step is listing all assets your parent wants to include on the trust.
+The first step in drafting a trust is listing all assets your parent wants to include on the trust.
 This could be property, stocks, bank accounts, physical objects, or anything your parent “owns” and wants to pass on.

 The next step is to secure the necessary paperwork associated with the assets to prove ownership.
 This includes deeds, certificates, titles, and other proof of ownership.